tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 Without more evidence and research, it's difficult to draw conclusions.
 I can only speculate on the reasons why so many engineers dislike writing and tend to be poor at it.

 Let's explore the question from another line of thought, moving beyond Whorfianism to consider the *curse of knowledge*.
-In [Made to Stick: Why Some Ideas Survive and Others Die](https://www.amazon.com/Made-Stick-Ideas-Survive-Others/dp/1400064287/sr=8-1/qid=1167495807?ie=UTF8&s=books&tag2=guykawasakico-20), sibling authors Chip and Dan Heath explain how too much knowledge can cripple communication.
+In [*Made to Stick: Why Some Ideas Survive and Others Die*](https://www.amazon.com/Made-Stick-Ideas-Survive-Others/dp/1400064287/sr=8-1/qid=1167495807?ie=UTF8&s=books&tag2=guykawasakico-20), sibling authors Chip and Dan Heath explain how too much knowledge can cripple communication.
 In an interview with Guy Kawasaki, they explain:

 >  Lots of research in economics and psychology shows that when we know something, it becomes hard for us to imagine not knowing it.
 As a result, we become lousy communicators.
 Think of a lawyer who can’t give you a straight, comprehensible answer to a legal question.
 His vast knowledge and experience renders him unable to fathom how little you know.
 So when he talks to you, he talks in abstractions that you can’t follow.
 And we’re all like the lawyer in our own domain of expertise.
 >